-There has been no significant change in the financial performance or position, or material adverse change in the financial position or prospects, of the Trustee since the date of its incorporation.
+Save as disclosed in "Risk Factors - Risks Relating to the Macro Economic Environment - Risks relating to the emergence of the 2019 novel coronavirus COVID-19", there has been no significant change in the financial performance or position, or material adverse change in the financial position or prospects, of the Trustee since the date of its incorporation.

-There has been no significant change in the financial performance or position of the Bank or the Group and no material adverse change in the financial position or prospects of the Bank or the Group since 31 December 2021.
+There has been no significant change in the financial performance or position of the Bank or the Group since 30 June 2020 and there has been no material adverse change in the financial position or prospects of the Bank or the Group since 31 December 2019.